 ScreenPort SDI+ shall be disposed of separately from household waste.
 When it reaches its end of life, take it to a collection point designated by local authorities.
 Separate collection and recycling at the time of disposal will help conserve natural resources and ensure that ScreenPort SDI+ is recycled in a manner that protects human health and the environment.
-For more information about electronic and electrical waste equipment that will ensure the safety of human health and environment disposal, recover and collection points, please contact your local city center, household waste disposal service, reseller or manufacturer of the equipment.
+For more information about electronic and electrical waste equipment that will ensure the safety of human health and environment disposal, recovery, and collection points, contact your local city center, household waste disposal service, reseller, or equipment manufacturer.

 Copyright and Legal Notices

 ScreenPort SDI+ is a trademark of IN2CORE s.r.o.

 All other trademarks are the property of their respective owners.